itlab-vision/dl-benchmark/src/model_converters/README.md

 ```

-# Conversion to TF2 saved model format and optimization with TRT for NVIDIA devices
+# Conversion to TF2 saved model format and optimization with TensorRT for NVIDIA devices

 TF Converter supports model conversion to TF2 saved model format from frozen graph and meta formats of TF model or from ONNX model